charan-1711/Task-Manager/README.md

-# to-do-list
+# Task Manager
-A hobby project work that will manage all the tasks of people easily
+A hobby project work that will manage all the tasks of people easily using HTML, CSS and JavaScript.